How new bloggers can build a personal brand. The complete framework for new bloggers to start building a personal brand right from day one

 6a.
 Open Source

 As a developer, there is a big advantage I see most of the new developers don’t even consider.
-An open source community which is ready to accept and embrace you with open arms.
+An open-source community is ready to accept and embrace you with open arms.

-Contribution to the open source community helps you learn so much more and establishes your expertise and authority in the subject matter.
+Contribution to the open-source community helps you learn so much more and establishes your expertise and authority on the subject matter.